-- 50) The government has not provided an assessment of the implications of reform on community wellbeing at either a national, regional or local level. - 51) No recognised tools or frameworks have been recommended to local government in considering community wellbeing. - 52) QLDC has undertaken a very high level assessment of community wellbeing based upon the Treasury's Living Standards Framework. - a) Across the 12 domains of wellbeing, the Government's proposal only achieves more than the council option and the Otago-Southland entity option in one area income and consumption.
+- 41) The government has not provided an assessment of the implications of reform on community wellbeing at either a national, regional or local level. - 42) No recognised tools or frameworks have been recommended to local government in considering community wellbeing. - 43) QLDC has undertaken a very high level assessment of community wellbeing based upon the Treasury's Living Standards Framework. - a) Across the 12 domains of wellbeing, the Government's proposal only achieves more than the council option and the Otago-Southland entity option in one area income and consumption.
 This is based upon the current modelling demonstrating that the Government's proposal will achieve the greatest household cost savings (which may or may not be reliable). - b) The Government's proposal also will achieve results in the domain of cultural identity, with the ability for Te Ao Māori to be integrated within the governance model, but there is no legislative impediment to that being able to be introduced more effectively in either other model. - c) In the domains of civic engagement and governance, housing (growth and planning) and subjective wellbeing (climate action and emissions reduction), it was found that the Government proposal was the option that contributed least to wellbeing. - d) It is assumed that over time, the domains of 'jobs and earnings' and 'knowledge and skills' would be negatively impacted under all models except for the council option, which would retain specialist expertise in the district.
-Of course, the ability to fill these positions may be challenging if competing with a larger entity.

-- e) The domains of health, safety and security and environment will largely be met according to the standards of the regulator.
-The risk here is that the regulator's standards may be lower than those that would be applied under the council model or that offered by an Otago-Southland entity. - 53) A key element of wellbeing that has been overlooked in this process, is the importance that self-determinism plays in the health of a community.
-The lack of control that communities will have in the Government's proposal will have a detrimental effect on the engaged, educated and interested population of the district. - 54) The economic wellbeing of the community extends beyond household costs and expenditure in relation to three waters reform.
+Of course, the ability to fill these positions may be challenging if competing with a larger entity. - e) The domains of health, safety and security and environment will largely be met according to the standards of the regulator.
+The risk here is that the regulator's standards may be lower than those that would be applied under the council model or that offered by an Otago-Southland entity. - 44) A key element of wellbeing that has been overlooked in this process, is the importance that self-determinism plays in the health of a community.
+The lack of control that communities will have in the Government's proposal will have a detrimental effect on the engaged, educated and interested population of the district. - 45) The economic wellbeing of the community extends beyond household costs and expenditure in relation to three waters reform.
 Additionally, all residents will become consumers of the entity's product under the government's proposal.
 Currently, consumers can direct concerns to the Council and ultimately vote for councillors that will advance their concerns.
-However, the government's proposal removes the right of redress and an alternative consumer body will need to be created. - 55) Many local businesses will also be affected by the centralisation of services under the government's proposal.
+However, the government's proposal removes the right of redress and an alternative consumer body will need to be created.

+46) Many local businesses will also be affected by the centralisation of services under the government's proposal.
 Procurement processes will need to ensure that smaller, local three waters businesses can still flourish within the market, without being dominated by a national duopoly.
-Changes to immigration and skills development settings may be required to encourage the three waters workforce to increase significantly and for nation building opportunities to continue to be realised. - 56) Recommendations: - a) Create a wellbeing assessment tool for local government to use in truly understanding the implications for the community. - b) Revisit the proposed governance model to ensure that local self-determinism can be retained. - c) Establish a consumer body as part of the Government's proposal.
+Changes to immigration and skills development settings may be required to encourage the three waters workforce to increase significantly and for nation building opportunities to continue to be realised.